enaj1125/Continuing_project/README.md

 self._small, self._large are used to use two heaps to keep counts of the degree of each node in the current time window.

 self._dict_node is used to store the name of node and its position in heap (self._small, self._large), so that we can look up each node easily with log(n).

+*Highlights:
+1. create a implement of O(1) deletion on min-heap with an additional supplementary hash table. supplementary hash table store the position of nodes in the heap (large, small).